ArnavSinghal1218/Group-31-NLP/DOCUMENTATION.md

 Size and format: First 9999 articles were used with abstracts

-Topic distribution: Were the articles evenly distributed across various healthcare topics, or was there a specific focus?
+Topic distribution: We have articles from 2013 to 2023, with intelligence in the abstract.

 **Evaluation Method:**